ShadowMario/FNF-PsychEngine/assets/readme.txt

 Q: What's the "translations" folder for?
 A: This is where I've put the Portuguese translation in, you can also set up other languages inside it easily, You can turn off languages by deleting the line with "TRANSLATIONS_ALLOWED" inside Project.xml

+NOTE:

+In "translations" there are two phrases that get replaced, being "MODIFIER1" and "MODIFIER2", replaced by "Control" & "Alt" if you use Mac OS, "Command" & "Option".